 Identifying and sharing your startup’s story means that you must devote consistent, strategic time to creative thinking and writing.
-Press releases, 1-pagers, perspectives pieces, editorials, interviews, blog content, social media interactions, conference presentations and speaking opportunities all take time.
-Nailing the basics of business writing is a great foundation,
+Press releases, 1-pagers, perspectives pieces, editorials, interviews, blog content, social media interactions, conference presentations, and speaking opportunities all take time.

 By carefully planning the number of hours each of your team members devotes to thought leadership each month, you express organization-wide commitment to the pursuit of sharing your startup’s story.

-Our strength with team collaboration and time planning recently allowed us to scale beyond one-to-one services and create robust professional development courses like Wordsmith: A Grammar and Style Refresher for Busy Professionals.
+Our strength with team collaboration and time planning recently allowed us to scale beyond one-to-one services and create robust professional development courses like Virtual Innovation Storytelling Training and Wordsmith: A Grammar and Style Refresher for Busy Professionals.
 Now our insights can be implemented by professionals everywhere who want to level up their professional game through more effective, impactful writing and communications.